What are the best vegetables to put in stir fry?

 I’m drooling just thinking about how delicious a stir fry would be right now.

-It gives your stir fry that “wow” factor and using these two things with my 3 ingredient stir fry sauce was when I finally felt like I had nailed the flavor of making takeout quality at home.
+It gives your stir fry that “wow” factor and using these two things with my stir fry sauce was when I finally felt like I had nailed the flavor of making takeout quality at home.

 Now when I crave takeout, I crave my own recipes!